codeconscious/ccvtac/README.md

 ### Settings

-A valid settings file is mandatory to use this application.
+A valid JSON settings file is mandatory to use this application.

 By default, the application will look for a file named `settings.json` in its directory.
 However, you can manually specify an existing file path using the `-s` option, such as `dotnet run -- -s <PATH_TO_YOUR_FILE>`.

+> [!TIP]
+> The `--` is necessary to indicate that the command and arguments are for this program and not for `dotnet`.

-If your `settings.json` file does not exist, one will be created in the application directory with default settings.
+If your `settings.json` file does not exist, a default one will be created.
 At minimum, you will need to enter (1) an existing directory for temporary working files, (2) an existing directory to which the final audio files should be moved, and (3) a path to your history file.
 The other settings have sensible defaults.
 Some settings require familiarity with regular expressions (regex).

-#### Starter file with comments

-You can copy and paste the sample settings file below to a JSON file named `settings.json` to get started.
-You will, in particular, need to update the three directories at the top.
-You can leave the commented lines as-is, as they will be ignored.

 <details>
-  <summary>Click here to expand!</summary>
+  <summary>Click to see a sample settings file</summary>

-> [!IMPORTANT]
+The sample below contains explanations and some example values as well.

-> When entering regular expressions in the JSON, you must enter two backslashes for each one you want to include.
+**Important:** When entering regular expressions, you must double-up backslashes.
 For example, to match a whitespace character, use `\\s` instead of `\s`.

 ```js
 {